kwilkos/cxf/samples/soap_header/README.txt

 ============

 This demo illustrates Celtix's support for SOAP headers.
-In the WSDL file, the SOAP header is included as an additiona1 part within message and binding definitions.
+In the WSDL file, the SOAP header is included as an additiona part within message and binding definitions.
 With this approach to defining a SOAP header, Celtix treats the header content as another parameter to the operation.
 Consequently, the header content is simply